merliot/hub/README.md

 <diagram>

 Which devices?
-Not the retail Smart devices, sorry.
+Not any retail Smart devices, sorry.
 You build a device from hobby-grade components which are readily available, like Raspberry Pis, buttons, relays, and sensors.
 You need maker-level skills to build the devices.
 The hub includes a parts list and instructions to build each device.